semuconsulting/Gamepad_PS4BT/README.md

    * USB on USB Host board --> USB Bluetooth dongle

 **NB:** if you are stacking multiple I2C devices, ensure:
-   * Each device has a unique I2C address
+   * Each device has a unique I2C address.
+You can use the [I2C_Scanner](https://playground.arduino.cc/Main/I2cScanner/) utility to check current
+   I2C device addresses.
    * The SDA and SCL lines have adequate PULL-UP provision.
 It may be necessary to add 4k7ohm resistors between VCC (3.3V / 5V) and the SDA and SCL lines for stability.